 Can you share how Peerpoint has influenced your career?

 My legal consulting experience at Peerpoint has been instrumental in helping to shape my thinking when considering future career options.
 Working within a smaller organisation and collaborating closely with the business owners was a different dynamic to the large organisations I had worked at previously.
 Thanks to this assignment at a growing company, I know first-hand how my contributions make an impact and how I feel as an in-house lawyer in different environments.

-At a time in my legal career where I needed flexibility along with an opportunity to review and plan my career options, my consulting experience has been extremely valuable.
+At a time in my legal career when I needed flexibility along with an opportunity to review and plan my career options, my consulting experience has been extremely valuable.
 Being a legal consultant with Peerpoint offers so many benefits, I like the variety of quality work available with high calibre clients and being able to try my skill sets in different environments.
 The teams at Peerpoint are fantastic, extremely supportive, and everything they do really takes in your personal preferences and situation.